gitlabhq/gitlabhq/doc/development/fe_guide/performance.md

 > manually generated webpack bundles.
 However under this new system you should
 > not ever need to manually add an entry point to the `webpack.config.js` file.

-In addition to these page-specific bundles, the code within `main.js` and `commons/index.js` are imported on _all_ pages.

-#### Important Tips and Considerations:

-- **Identifying Controller Paths:**
+> **Tip:**
-  If you are unsure what controller and action corresponds to a given page, you can find this out by inspecting `document.body.dataset.page` within your browser's developer console while on any page within gitlab.
+> If you are unsure what controller and action corresponds to a given page, you
+> can find this out by inspecting `document.body.dataset.page` within your
+> browser's developer console while on any page within gitlab.

+#### Important Considerations:

 - **Keep Entry Points Lite:**
   Page-specific javascript entry points should be as lite as possible.
 These